Burning Season in Laos – Is it Really That Bad?

 Smoke is so bad it blocks the sun!

-You cannot see further than a few hundred meters, breathing is difficult and it’s hazardous to health.
+You cannot see further than a few hundred meters, breathing is difficult and it’s surely hazardous to health.

 When I returned to Luang Prabang 10 days later, it was even worse than the first time.